Eight Colors for String Quartet

 ) marks the period of my first contact with the concentrated, lyrical language of western atonality.
-From it, I learned how to handle repetition, but otherwise responded in my own way, out of my own culture, not following the Second Vienna School .
-I drew on Chinese colors, on the techniques of Peking Opera - familiar to me since childhood.
+From it, I learned how to handle repetition, but otherwise responded in my own way, out of my own culture and not following the Second Vienna School method.
+I drew on Chinese colors as well as from the techniques of Peking Opera -- familiar to me since childhood.
 The work consists of eight very short sections, almost like a set of brush paintings, through which materials are shared and developed.
-The subjects are described by the eight interrelated titles, and form a drama, a kind of ritual performance structure.
-Not only timbre, but the actual string techniques are developed from Peking Opera; the vocalization of Opera actresses, and Buddhist chanting can be heard.
-Although a shadow of atonal pitch organization remains in some sections of this piece, I began to find a way to mingle old materials from my culture with the new, to contribute something to the western idea of atonality, and to refresh it.
-I found a danger in later atonal writing to be that it is too easy to leave yourself out of the music.
-I wanted to find ways to remain open to my culture, and open to myself.
+The subjects are described by the eight interrelated titles and form a drama, a kind of ritual performance structure.
+Not only timbre but the actual string techniques come from Peking Opera as well as vocalization of opera actresses.
+Buddhist chanting can also be heard.
+Although a shadow of atonal pitch organization remains in some sections of this piece, I began to find a way to mingle old materials from my culture with the new, to contribute something to the western idea of atonality and to refresh it.
+I believe a risk in later atonal writing is that it becomes too easy to leave oneself out of the music.
+I wanted to find ways to remain open to my culture and open to myself.